There are a few things that are a part of daily Midshipman life that anyone considering joining Purdue NROTC should know.

 Every home football game, the battalion works security detail at Ross-Ade Stadium.
 This is the battalion’s source of income and supports Midshipmen extracurricular activities.
 It also provides funds to defray the cost of the Navy / Marine Corps Birthday Ball, the Senior Class Mess Night, gifts from the battalion, and picnics or pizza parties the battalion may host.

 Midshipmen training continues in the summer.
-To commission, Navy option Midshipmen must complete NSTC Great Lakes New Student Orientation (NSO), Sea Trials, and First-Class Cruise.
-CORTRAMID (Career Orientation and Training of Midshipmen) is also important training, but is not a commissioning requirement.
-Marine option Midshipmen are required to complete NSTC Great Lakes NSO and Officer Candidate School (OCS) to commission.
+To commission, Navy Option Midshipmen must complete NSTC Great Lakes New Student Indoctrination (NSI), Sea Trials, and First-Class Cruise.
+Career Orientation and Training of Midshipmen (CORTRAMID) is also important training, but is not a commissioning requirement.
+Marine Option Midshipmen are required to complete NSTC Great Lakes NSI and Officer Candidate School (OCS) to commission.

 Academics, extracurricular activities, and physical fitness comprise life as a Midshipman at Purdue NROTC and provide the experience and opportunity which prepares the Midshipman to succeed as an officer in the United States Navy or Marine Corps.